-Amazon Prime Gift Subscription (You can give the gift of Amazon Prime for 3 months or a year, includes free 2 day shipping, movies, music, and more. )
+Amazon Prime Gift Subscription (You can give the gift of Amazon Prime for 3 months or a year, including free 2-day shipping, movies, music, and more. )

-When you sign up for our free resource library you will get a link and password to the library, we are adding to the library each month with new items.
-You will also get a bi-weekly newsletter email to keep you up to date on what we have going on.
+When you sign up for our free resource library, you will get a link and password to the library.
+We are adding new things to the library each month with new items.
+You will also get a bi-weekly newsletter email to keep you updated on what we have going on.

 Friday Deals and Freebies

-$10 Sign-Up Bonus for Ibotta and they are doing some major savings and rebates starting today.
+$10 Sign-Up Bonus for Ibotta, and they are offering some major savings and rebates starting today.
 Great way to save money on the things you are already buying.

 $40 off your first HelloFresh Box